any-json/any-json/README.md

 usage: any-json [OPTIONS] [INPUT]

   any-json can be used to convert (almost) anything to JSON.
-  This version supports: cson, hjson, ini, json, json5, xml, yaml
+  This version supports: cson, csv, hjson, ini, json, json5, xml, yaml

   any-json will read the given input file or read from stdin.